near/NEPs/specs/Standards/StorageManagement.md

 3. Alice tries the initial `near call social post` call again.
 It works.

-#### 4. Account removes storage and reclaims now-unused deposit
+#### 4. Removing storage and reclaiming excess deposit

-Assumption: Alice has more deposited than they are using.
+Assumption: Alice has more deposited than she is using.

 **High-level explanation**